2/20/2025

 Ken Hexter

 Hey, great.
 Good morning.
-If I guess talking about the rates, right?
-So we had $24,000 and $28,000 per day for the Suezmax-AfriMax at what?
-Just about two-thirds and just over half of the quarterly days booked.
-That's down a bit from the fourth quarter, but yet we're talking about more sanctions having a positive impact, seasonally colder weather, increasing power needs.
+I guess talking about the rates, right?
+So we had $24,000 and $28,000 per day for the SWIS, MAX, AFRA, MAX at just about two-thirds and just over half of the quarterly days booked.
+That's down a bit from the fourth quarter, but yet we're talking about more sanctions having a positive impact, seasonally colder weather. increasing power needs.
 So is the additional capacity creating the bigger overhang?
-What's your thoughts on what's driving the pressure on rates near term here?
+What's driving, what's your thoughts on what's driving the rates, pressure on rates near term here?

 speaker

-President and CEO of TK Corporations and TK Tankers
+President and CEO, TK Corporation and TK Tankers

-Yeah, I mean, for sure, I think in Suezmax, there was a weaker finish to 2024 and a weaker start to 2025.
+Yeah, I mean, for sure we, I think in Suez Maxis, there was a weaker finish to 2024 and a weaker start to 2025.
 And I think what we've seen now is an uplift.
-Certainly this week, the fiction list is significantly stronger than what we average.
-So I think what's driving that, as we talked about in the prepared remarks, Ken, is really the West-East arbitrage that's moving up and the VLCCs that's been moving up.
-And then some replacement barrels that's really beginning to kick in now, as you recall, the sanction vessels, there was a bit of a delay on and they needed to offload and then there was a scrambling for cargos and that's driving it.
+Certainly this week, the fiction list is significantly stronger than what we averaged.
+So I think what's driving that, as we talked about in the prepared remarks, Ken, is really the West-East arbitrage that's moving up and the VLCCs that's been moving up, and then some really beginning to kick in now, as you recall, the sanctioned vessels, there was a bit of a delay on and they needed to offload and then there was a scrambling for cargoes and that's driving it.
 So we just see more cargo demand in that direction.
 Okay.

 speaker